Constraints on SMEFT operators from $Z \to \mu \mu bb$ decay: Conclusions

 \section{Conclusions}

-In this work, we have presented a phenomenological study of the $Z \to \mu\mu bb$ final state as a probe of physics beyond the Standard Model within the framework of the Standard Model Effective Field Theory.
-The analysis is entirely based on Monte Carlo simulations and aims at assessing the sensitivity of this channel to a selected set of dimension-six SMEFT operators.
+In this work, we have investigated the \ensuremath{\mu^+\mu^-b\bar b} final state in the reconstructed \ensuremath{Z}-pole region as a probe of selected SMEFT operators.
+The analysis focuses on flavor-resolved interactions involving second-generation leptons and third-generation quarks, including both four-fermion operators and operators that modify effective \ensuremath{Z}--fermion couplings.

-Signal and relevant background processes were generated at leading order using \texttt{MadGraph5\_aMC@NLO}, followed by parton showering and hadronization with \texttt{Pythia}, and a fast detector simulation with \texttt{Delphes}.
-A realistic event selection strategy was implemented, including trigger requirements, lepton isolation, $b$-jet identification, and kinematic separation cuts.
-After event reconstruction, the invariant mass distribution of the $\mu\mu bb$ system, together with transverse momentum spectra of the final-state objects, was used to validate the signal modeling and background suppression.
+Signal and relevant background processes were simulated at leading order using \texttt{MadGraph5\_aMC@NLO}, followed by parton showering and hadronization with \texttt{Pythia8}, and fast detector simulation with \texttt{Delphes}.
+The event selection includes muon trigger requirements, lepton isolation, \ensuremath{b}-jet identification, missing-energy suppression, and angular separation cuts.
+The reconstructed invariant mass of the \ensuremath{\mu^+\mu^-b\bar b} system is used to define a signal region around the \ensuremath{Z} pole and to extract constraints on possible SMEFT effects.

-To quantify possible deviations from the Standard Model, we employed the SMEFT reweighting technique using a UFO implementation of dimension-six operators.
-For each operator under consideration, event weights corresponding to multiple values of the WC were extracted at the generator level and propagated through the full analysis chain.
-The total event yield after selection was shown to follow a quadratic dependence on the WC, reflecting the interference and pure SMEFT contributions to the cross section.

-A likelihood-based statistical analysis was performed by constructing a test statistic based on the expected event yields.
-Assuming the Standard Model prediction as the null hypothesis, we derived 95\% confidence level constraints on the WCs by identifying the parameter values corresponding to the critical value of the test statistic.
-This procedure provides a transparent and robust estimate of the sensitivity of the $\mu\mu bb$ channel to SMEFT effects, in the absence of experimental systematic uncertainties associated with real data.

-The results demonstrate that the $Z \to \mu\mu bb$ final state constitutes a viable and complementary probe of electroweak and Higgs-related effective operators.
-Although the present study is limited to leading-order simulations and an inclusive cut-based analysis, it establishes a solid baseline for future improvements.
-Possible extensions include the incorporation of higher-order corrections, a differential shape analysis, the inclusion of systematic uncertainties, and a global fit combining multiple final states.

-Overall, this work highlights the potential of precision studies of multi-body $Z$-boson decay final states within the SMEFT framework and demonstrates that mixed leptonic--hadronic channels can provide unique and complementary information on flavor-resolved new physics interactions.
+The dependence of the selected event yield on individual Wilson coefficients was obtained using the SMEFT reweighting procedure.
+For each operator, the yield was parametrized as a quadratic function of the Wilson coefficient, including both the SM--dimension-six interference and the quadratic dimension-six contribution.
+Using an Asimov likelihood-ratio method, we derived expected 95\% C.L. constraints on the selected operators at integrated luminosities of \ensuremath{138~\mathrm{fb}^{-1}} and \ensuremath{3000~\mathrm{fb}^{-1}}.